meaghaneleanor/job-bank-vue/README.md

 **Components**:
 * Includes all core components for the job-bank project.
 * The **common** folder includes components that are used throughout many pages of the job-bank application (ex: Header, footer, etc.);
+* The **job-bank** folder includes components that are more specifically used for the job-bank project.

 **Plugins**:
 * Includes all plugin files.